blabla1337/skf-flask/skf/markdown/knowledge_base/21-knowledge_base--Include_X_XSS-Protection_header--.md

 **Solution:**

-These headers are also known as the: X-XSS-Protection: 1; mode=block and provide protection against XSS attacks when implemented in the application or webserver.
+These headers are also known as the: X-XSS-Protection: 1; mode=block and provide protection against XSS attacks when implemented in the application or web-server.